Bira/octopus-carnival/_drafts/wir-mm-4e-rat.md

 fighting human-sized opponents, but this is D&D!
 Maybe someone is controlling them, or maybe they're just plain mean.
-A swarm intent on fighting will likely park itself in a PC's space and let the aura do most of the work, while using their standard attacks to put extra pressure on a single PC.
+A swarm intent on fighting will likely park itself in a PC's space and let the aura do most of the work, while using their standard attacks to put extra pressure on a specific PC.

 They're less dangerous than needlefang drake swarms because they can't knock people down, but are otherwise a good example of a basic swarm monster.